ganap/FreshTomatoes-MovieReview/Readme.markdown

 # FreshTomatoes - A movie review App [using django rest framework and angular js / angular material

-This sample project is the companion of a [blog post](http://kevinastone.github.io/getting-started-with-django-rest-framework-and-angularjs.html) on how to get started with Django Rest Framework and AngularJS.

 ## Dependencies

 To setup and run the sample code, you're going to need `npm` from NodeJS available to install the frontend code.